-- Any documentation of hours worked and time spent participating in Learning Community - activities must be reported accurately and in the best interest of the mentee and the University. - Student mentors track their own time and report it as required.

-• Mentors understand the importance of following the guidelines and maintaining the standards that the Learning Community seeks in its mentors.
+- Any documentation of hours worked and time spent participating in Learning Community activities is reported accurately and in the best interest of the mentee and the University. - Student mentors track their own time and report it as required. - Mentors understand the importance of following the guidelines and maintaining the standards that the Learning Community seeks in its mentors.